-For a fab family picnic, you need plenty of space and ideally a large grassy area for playing cricket and footie.
+For a family-friendly Sydney Harbour picnic, you need plenty of space and ideally a large grassy area for playing cricket and footie.

 Lots of shade is also de rigeur.

 If there’s a beach and a playground nearby too, then you are totally set for a long day of outside fun and play.

 Our favourite Sydney Harbour picnic spots are excellent throughout winter, spring, summer and autumn too.
 How lucky are we?